Elastic-net Regularized High-dimensional Negative Binomial Regression: Consistency and Weak Signals Detection

-The key of deriving oracle inequalities in this section depends on the correlation between the covariates, namely, on the behavior of the Gram matrix $\frac{1}{n}\sum_{i=1}^{n}\textit{\textbf{X}}_{i}\textit{\textbf{X}}_{i}^{T}$.
-Under the increasing dimension of $p=p(n)$, we know that the Gram matrix which is necessarily singular when $p$ increases proportionally to $n$ (Marcenko-Pastur Law) and the largest eigenvalue may diverge when $p \to \infty $.
-In this section, we give sharp bounds for $\ell_{1}$-estimation and $\ell_{2}$-prediction errors for NBR models by looking to a weaker condition which is analogous to the restricted eigenvalue condition (RE) proposed by \cite{Bickel09}, and the weak CIF and compatibility factor conditions presented in Section 3.2.
-Here we borrow a condition which is from the Stabil Condition first introduced by \cite{Bunea08} for logistic regression with regard to $\ell_{1}$ and $\ell_{1}+\ell_{2}$ penalty.
-A similar condition utilized by \cite{Blazere14} is to investigate oracle inequalities for Group lasso or Elastic-net estimates of GLM, but their assumption of GLM does not contain the NBR.
-The key differences between their GLM models and NBR is that: $\mathbb{P}_n l({{\bfbeta }})$ of their GLM with canonical link function is linear in $\textit{\textbf{X}}^T\bfbeta$, while $\mathbb{P}_n l({{\bfbeta }})$ of NBR is non-linear in $\textit{\textbf{X}}^T\bfbeta$.
+In this section, we give sharp bounds for $\ell_{1}$ estimation and squared prediction errors for NBR models by looking for a weaker condition that is analogous to the restricted eigenvalue (RE) condition proposed by \cite{Bickel09}, and the weak CIF and compatibility factor conditions presented in Section 3.2.
+Here, we borrow a condition from the Stabil Condition introduced by \cite{Bunea08} for $\ell_{1}$ and $\ell_{1}+\ell_{2}$ penalized logistic regressions.